patrickahase/room2.fm/README.md

 # Sound Controls
 - Add some animations to the volume notch controls
 - Handle click and hold events ?
+- Distinguish volume notch?

 # Drawing Input
 - ~~Look into undo and erase functions with fabric js~~
 - ~~save initial state to undo stack~~
 - fix not always undoing to first state - tied into redo somehow
+- maybe the brush buttons just need an arrow next to them

 # Colour Selection
 - Finish Styling UI
+- Change in colour 1 changes brush (and cursor) colour too

 # Text Input